 Your weight-reduction plan and exercise behavior could have a full effect on your sleep.
 Healthy choices in these regions can contribute to better sleep hygiene.
 Here's how diet and exercise affect sleep:

-2. Moderate exercise: Engaging in normal physical activity can help adjust your sleep-wake cycle and induce more sleep.
+1. Balanced diet: Maintaining a balanced weight loss plan rich in vitamins can sell better sleep.
+Avoid heavy, greasy, or highly spicy foods right before bed, as they can cause pain and indigestion.
+Instead, opt for light, nutritious snacks like Culmination, yogurt, or whole grain crackers2.
+Moderate exercise: Engaging in normal physical activity can help adjust your sleep-wake cycle and induce more sleep.
 Aim for at least half an hour of moderate exercise most days of the week.
 However, avoid a life full of exercise right before bed, it could stimulate your body and make it harder to doze off.

 3. Limit fluid intake: Limit fluid intake in the evening to reduce the need for frequent trips to the bathroom at night.
 However, make sure you live hydrated throughout the day to follow standard fitness and well-being.